 Yes.
 Any blood, platelet or double red cell donations made through the Red Cross after January 1, 2013 can be reported as an achievement, regardless of when you joined the program.

-If your tier achievement status indicates Tier 3, you have qualified to receive a recommendation letter.
+If you are a 2018 graduate and your dashboard reflects Tier 3, you have qualified to receive a recommendation letter.
 Please note that you should allow for 10 days after submitting your referrals for them to be reviewed and approved.
 If your referrals are not published, you will receive an email notification informing you.